sustentarea/logoclim-article/paper/paper.md

 We also acknowledge the World Climate Research Programme ([WCRP](https://www.wcrp-climate.org/)), its Working Group on Coupled Modelling, and the Coupled Model Intercomparison Project Phase 6 ([CMIP6](https://pcmdi.llnl.gov/CMIP6/)) for coordinating and advancing global climate model development.

-We are grateful to the climate modeling groups for producing and sharing their model outputs, the Earth System Grid Federation ([ESGF](https://esgf.llnl.gov/)) for archiving and providing access to the data, and the many funding agencies that support CMIP6 and ESGF.

 Finally, we acknowledge the [Sustentarea](https://www.fsp.usp.br/sustentarea/) Research and Extension Center at the University of São Paulo ([USP](https://www5.usp.br/)), the Department of Science and Technology of the Secretariat of Science, Technology, and Innovation and of the Health Economic-Industrial Complex ([SECTICS](https://www.gov.br/saude/pt-br/composicao/sectics)) of the [Ministry of Health](https://www.gov.br/saude/en) of Brazil, and the National Council for Scientific and Technological Development ([CNPq](https://www.gov.br/cnpq/)) (grant no. 444588/2023-0) for their support in the development of this project.

 # Author contributions

 The roles below were defined based on the Contributor Roles Taxonomy ([CRediT](https://credit.niso.org/)).

-[**Daniel Vartanian**](https://orcid.org/0000-0001-7782-759X): Conceptualization, Methodology, Data curation, Software, Validation, Project administration, Writing – Review & editing.
+[**Daniel Vartanian**](https://orcid.org/0000-0001-7782-759X): Conceptualization, Data curation, Methodology, Project administration, Software, Validation, Writing – Review & editing.

 [**Leandro Garcia**](https://orcid.org/0000-0001-5947-2617): Validation, Writing - Review & editing.

-[**Aline Martins de Carvalho**](https://orcid.org/0000-0002-4900-5609): Conceptualization, Funding acquisition, Validation, Project administration, Supervision, Writing – Review & editing.
+[**Aline Martins de Carvalho**](https://orcid.org/0000-0002-4900-5609): Conceptualization, Funding acquisition, Project administration, Supervision, Validation, Writing – Review & editing.

 # Additional information